danhighley/IT3038C-Scripts/final/Finale README.md

    #convert memTable to html
    memTable = memTable.get_html_string()
 ```
-Notice the use of global variables inside the funciton - this allows variables used in the function to be passed from Flask to HTML outside of the function.
+Notice the use of global variables inside the function - this allows variables used in the function to be passed from Flask to HTML outside of the function.

 At this point I initialized app to Flask